JiaweiZhuang/old_cloud_GC/README.md

 ## Tutorial
 ### Start a GEOS-Chem simulation within 10 minutes (and within 30 seconds for the next time) <br /> -- all you need is the computer you are currently using, to connect to the cloud.

-Disclaimer:
+#### Important Note:

 This tutorial is a proof of concept, aiming to show the capability of GEOS-Chem to run on commercial clouds.

-You will be able to finish a GEOS-Chem simulation successfully in this tutorial, but for real applications (i.e. long-term, data-intensive simulations), there are much more to discuss.
+You will be able to finish a short GEOS-Chem simulation successfully in this tutorial, to get a feeling of cloud computing.
+A more pracitical tutorial for moderate simulations will also be available soon.
+But for long-term, data-intensive simulations, there are much more to discuss.
+See [Future Plans](#future-plans-and-possible-directions) for more information.
-See "Future Plans and Possible Directions" at the end of this page for more information.

-I came up with this idea and finished all the current work in 2 days, so things are still very preliminary although promising.
-Any feedback will be appreciated.
+This project is still at is very beginning and any feedback will be appreciated.

 #### Step 1: sign up an Amazon Web Service(AWS) account
 Go to <br />